 Five years ago, next month, I sat in on an Eagle Board of Review, and after all of the members of that board asked their generic questions and he answered in the generic positive responses, I asked three of my own.
 I finished it with this one: "David, if I was to tell you that we recorded this entire Board of Review and I'll show a copy of this to your parents, would you have any objections to it -- and if not, why not.
 And is there anything you want to say to your parents?"

 The Scout looked around, possibly to see if he could see if any cameras were in the room.
 Some of the board members did the same.
 Then he looked at me and said this (I was so proud of this kid...I could have gotten out of my chair and hugged him right then and there):

 "You don't know me, but the rest of these people do.
 They know that I have done my best.
 I may not have gotten all of the badge stuff done the right way; I learned from being a poor leader to being a good one over time.
 I don't put Scouting first, and I sometimes ignore some of my chores all of the time.
 But Mom, Dad, I did my best in Scouts.
 I hope you are proud of me because I'm proud of you for putting me in Scouts.
 That's all I have to say."

 I assured him (and everyone else) that there's no cameras or recording instruments in the room, and I thanked him for his honesty.

 What did I learn from that experience?
 Simple.
-Allow a Scout to reflect upon his Scouting experience, asking him questions which take him "off a script" and allows him to answer the question and provide feedback -- and a Scout will share with you the good and bad things about being a Boy Scout, member of a Troop and Patrol, working with adults and members of the community, and how he matches up the "3 and 12" (Scout Oath/Promise and Law) with his personal life.
+Give a Scout the opportunity to reflect upon his Scouting experience, asking him questions which take him "off a script" and allows him actually to ANSWER the question and provide feedback -- and a Scout will share with you the good and bad things about being a Boy Scout, member of a Troop and Patrol, working with adults and members of the community, and how he matches up the "3 and 12" (Scout Oath/Promise and Law) with his personal life.